 Confident people inspire confidence in others: their audience, their peers, their bosses, their customers, and their friends.
 And gaining the confidence of others is one of the key ways in which a self-confident person finds success.

 Wouldn’t it be helpful if you could boost confidence in your skills and abilities in the workplace?
 Confident people tend to work more happily, and are unafraid to go for promotion or take on new challenges.

 The good news is that self-confidence really can be learned and built on.
 And, whether you’re working on your own confidence or building the confidence of people around you, it’s well-worth the effort!

-Here are ten tips you can use at work to boost confidence in yourself.
+Here are excellent tips you can use at work to boost confidence in yourself.